The Federal Student Aid Website

 What Won’t You See in the Federal Student Aid (FSA) Account?

-- Details on Private or Institutional Loans Only your federal loan information will be found in your FSA account.
-To find the details of other loans you’ll want to review your credit report, or reach out to the lender of the loan, or staff at your school’s financial aid office.
+- Details on private or institutional loans will not be found in your FSA account.
+To find the details of these loans you’ll want to review your credit report, or reach out to the lender of the loan, or the financial aid staff at your school.

 - Loans for Disadvantages Students (LDS) and Primary Care Loans (PCL) are the only federal loans that will not be visible in your FSA account.
 For information and details about these loans, contact the financial aid office staff at your school.

 - Real-Time Account Balances may not always be reflected in your FSA account.
-To obtain this information, contact your loan servicer(s) directly.
+To obtain this information, contact your loan servicer(s).

 What Does That Mean?

-If you need assistance, contact the Federal Student Aid Information Center.
+If you need assistance with your federal student aid, contact the Federal Student Aid Information Center.